 Revised:

 (a) By the Prosecution.
-No case pending in any court shall be dismissed or a nolle prosequi therein entered by the prosecution, unless upon a motion in open court and with the court's consent and approval.
+No case pending in any court shall be dismissed or a nolle prosequi entered unless upon a motion by the prosecution and with the court's consent and approval.
 Such a motion shall be supported by a statement concisely stating the reasons for the action.
-Such a dismissal may not be entered during the trial without the defendant's consent.
+Such a dismissal may not be entered during the trial without the defendant having an opportunity to object.

 Original: